Sohou08/Hadoop-Spark/file_format/readme.md

 ### 4. AVRO

-AVRO stored in JSON format while the data is stored in binary format, minimizing file size and maximizing efficiency and to be compacted easily.
+AVRO stored his schema in JSON format while the data is stored in binary format, minimizing file size and maximizing efficiency and to be compacted easily.
 It attach metadata into their data in each record and it is compressible and splittable.
 AVRO has an enough capacity to manage the schema evolution (at different time and independently).
 His proprety about serialization and deserialization bring it a very good ingestion performance.
 It is more used in case of streaming processing due to their speed of ingestion.

 AVRO has a sync marker to separate the block (splittable); typically used to write-heavy workload because rows can be added simply and quickly.